BlazeWebDev/flyurway.com/README.md

 # flyurway.com
  My first private project, creating a mock airport flight booking sight.
-Languages are HTML, CSS and if i can, minimal JS
+Languages are HTML, CSS and if i can, minimal JS.
+ 7:31 PM: I'm building up the html,i'm giving each html element a class/classes for easy trackimg and styling.
+I'm kinda nervous when the time comes to do box styling...